Google girds for enterprise battle with Chrome OS subscription

 "The same value proposition around low total-cost-of-ownership and increased productivity is catching on in business," asserted Rajen Sheth, a senior director of product management, in a webinar Google hosted this week on Chrome Enterprise.

-Maybe, countered Linn Huang, an IDC research directorc
+Maybe, countered Linn Huang, an IDC research directorc.

 "This is future-proofing by Google," said Huang in an interview.
 "It's a down-the-line view."